Netra News: A wrist of luxury

 Netra News unearthed the story of how Bangladesh's top minister and the second in line of Awami League Obaidul Quader took some of the most expensive watches that cost tens of thousands of USD in lieu of awarding lucrative road and highway contracts.
 Obaidul Quader later admitted to holding the pricey wristwatches mentioned in the media story, claiming that they were gifts from Awami League fans and leaders.
 In an interview with Voice of America in April 2023, he admitted to having a large collection of wristwatches and accepting pricey gifts from party supporters.

 However, the claim that Obaidul Quader received expensive gifts suggests that he violated the Toshakhana (Maintenance and Administrative) Rules 1974.
-Section 4(b) of the guidelines states that ministers may accept gifts of up to 30,000 Bangladeshi takas (equal to USD 300) without turning them over to the government treasury.
+Section 4(b) of the guidelines states that ministers may accept gifts of up to 30,000 Bangladeshi takas (equal to US$300) without turning them over to the government treasury.
 The Bangladesh chapter of Transparency International questioned his purchase of pricey wristwatches.